Welwyn Garden City: Economy

 Welwyn Garden City was once well known as the home of the breakfast cereal Shredded Wheat, formerly made by Nabisco.
-The disused Shredded Wheat factory with its large white silos is a landmark on rail routes between London and the north of England.
+With its large white silos, the disused Nabisco Shredded Wheat Factory is a landmark on rail routes between London and the north of England.
 The factory, designed by de Soissons and built in 1924 by Peter Lind & Company, is a Grade II listed building.
 Production moved to the Cereal Partners factory at Staverton, Wiltshire in 2007 when the owner, Nestlé, decided that the factory required significant and prohibitive investment, due to the age of the building.
 Tesco applied to build a supermarket on the site, but planning permission was refused by the local authority in January 2012 after significant public protest.
 In December 2018, the newly renamed "Wheat Quarter" area had planning permission approved for complete area redevelopment, consisting of 1,454 units, mainly homes, as well as office, retail and community uses.

 The former supermarket chain Fine Fare had its head office in the town at one time, as did ICI's Plastics Division.

-There used to be a Xerox office located in Welwyn Garden City but it closed in 2016.
+Xerox formerly had offices in the town which opened in April 1995, but it closed in 2016 to make way for housing.

-There is a Sainsbury's in the town centre, and a Morrisons in Panshanger.
+There is a Sainsbury's and a Waitrose in the town centre, and a Morrisons in Panshanger.

 Welwyn Garden City's proximity to London makes it a convenient commuter town.

 Transport

-Buses are provided by Arriva Shires & Essex, Centrebus and Uno, with some assistance from Hertfordshire County Council.
-Arriva's 300/301 Centraline service links Welwyn Garden City to the major nearby towns of Stevenage, Hatfield, St Albans and Hemel Hempstead, as well as neighbouring villages Woolmer Green and Knebworth.
-The 301 additionally connects both the nearby hospitals in Stevenage and Welwyn Garden City, while the 300 provides a direct link to recreational areas such as Stanborough Lakes in Welwyn Garden City and Verulamium Roman town in St Albans.
-Service 314 is provided by Centrebus, connecting Welwyn to Codicote and Hitchin.
-The bus station is close to the railway station.

-Uno buses serve the nearby towns of Hatfield, St Albans, Potters Bar, Hemel Hempstead, Watford and Barnet.
-Uno buses also serve further out into North London.
-Both the 601 and 653 also provide links to the University of Hertfordshire.
+Welwyn Garden City railway station is located in the town centre; it is served by two train operating companies: